 - At the same time, with the average refund topping $2,800, you may prefer to have less tax withheld up front and receive more in your paychecks.

 If you are an employee, the Tax Withholding Estimator helps you determine whether you need to give your employer a new Form W-4, Employee's Withholding Allowance Certificate (PDF).
-You can use your results from the Estimator to help fill out the form and adjust your income tax withholding.
+You can use your results to help fill out the form and adjust your income tax withholding.
 If you receive pension income, you can use the results from the estimator to complete a Form W-4P (PDF) and give it to your payer.

 Plan Ahead: Tips For Using This Program

-The Estimator will ask you to estimate values of your 2019 income, the number of children you will claim for the Child Tax Credit and Earned Income Tax Credit, and other items that will affect your 2019 taxes.
+The Tax Withholding Estimator will ask you to estimate values of your 2019 income, the number of children you will claim for the Child Tax Credit and Earned Income Tax Credit, and other items that will affect your 2019 taxes.
 This process will take a few minutes.

 - Gather your most recent pay stubs.